FlavenGH/skins/Flaven-Skins.md

 Click on the skin name to download.
 If the download does not start or displays strange characters, press ctrl + S.

-Let me know if skins are missing/Links doesn't work!
+Let me know if skins are missing/Links don't work on my [Discord](https://discord.gg/gzdbNyN).

 # [18](https://f.iys.io/kablaze2019.osk)
 ![](https://f.iys.io/pRsawV.jpg)